 These are the great colleagues that are currently (or have been) part of my research team.
-Together, we strive to create the next generation of crowd-powered Web-based system, and, through them, create societal and economic impact.
+Together, we strive to create the next generation of Human-Centered Artificial Intelligence system, and, through them, create societal and economic impact.

-Below, the list of Ph.D. students, post-doctoral researchers, and research engineers that have been part of my research team over the years.
+Below, the list of Assistant Professors, Ph.D. students, post-doctoral researchers, and research engineers that have been part of my research team over the years.

-Agathe Balayn joined the team in April 2019, working with Christoph Lofi and I on the Cognizant HyperEdgeSensing project.
-Her work will focus on Crowd Computing systems for automated data labeling in distributed machine learning infrastructures.
+Agathe Balayn started her PhD in April 2019, working with Christoph Lofi and I on the Cognizant HyperEdgeSensing project.
+Her work focuses on Crowd Computing systems for automated data labeling in distributed machine learning infrastructures.

-Ioannis Petros Samiotis (Petros) joined the team in June 2018, working with Christoph Lofi and I on the EU H2020 Trompa project.
+Ioannis Petros Samiotis (Petros) started his PhD in June 2018, working with Christoph Lofi and I on the EU H2020 “Trompa” project.
 Petros is studying how Crowd Computing techniques can facilitate the opening of classical music archives.

 Sihang Qiu joined the team in October 2017, with a CSC (China Scholarship Council) scholarship.
-Sihang is studying novel crowdsensing techniques for subjective urban data creation and analysis.
+Sihang’s work focus on conversational microtask crowdsourcing techniques.

 Shahin Sharifi Noorian joined the team in August 2017.
 Shahin is studying novel inference methods for time-varying and subjective properties of real-world locations from social data.

 Sepideh Mesbah joined the team in March 2016, working with Christoph Lofi and I on the SmartPub project.
-Sepideh studies novel techniques for long-tail named entity extraction from scientific documents.
+Sepideh graduated in May 2020 with a thesis titled Semantic-Enhanced Training Data Augmentation Methods for Long-Tail Entity Recognition Models.
+Sepideh is currently working as senior data scientist at Randstad.

 Andrea Mauri joined the team in April 2018, working in the context of the NWA JOIN “Big Data for Evidence-based Youth Policy” project, where he investigates to what extent social (big) data can be used to help to identify NEEts and inform policies for improving their integration with the society.

-Kishor Chandra Joshi joined the team in 2018.
+Kishor Chandra Joshi has been part of the team in 2018.
 Kishor worked in the context of the EIT Digital Welcome project.
 The project aimed at providing city-scale crowd monitoring solutions for public administrations and retailers.
 Kishor is currently a Marie Curie Postdoc Fellow (MSCA-IF) at CNRS, University of Paris-Saclay.

-Pavel Kucherbaev joined the team in 2017.
+Pavel Kucherbaev has been part of the team in 2017.
 Pavel worked in the context of the EIT Digital CrowdInsights project.
 Pavel investigated the use of human-aided conversational agents (chatbots with humans-in-the-loop) to facilitate the interaction between urban stakeholders.
 Pavel is currently a Data Scientist at Booking.com.

 Stefano Bocconi has been part of the team between 2014 and 2015.
 Stefano was a driving force in the design and creation of the SocialGlass project.
 Stefano is currently a Software Developer at Waag Society.